spectrocloud/librarium/content/docs/09.5-security/17-release-procedures.md

 A new version deployment will not proceed until all stakeholders have signed off.

 We back up the current release before starting a new one.
 Should a rollback be required and patching is not an option, a rollback request is submitted to DevOps.
-DevOps restores from the backup and reverts the production SaaS instance to the prior version.
+DevOps will restore from the backup and revert the production SaaS instance to the prior version.

 <br />